INOVUES GLAZING SHIELD™ SYSTEM

 At a fraction of the cost and time it takes to rip out and replace the existing windows, INOVUES' retrofit solution provides the same benefits as the replacement options.

 INOVUES' non-intrusive Glazing Shield system causes no disruption to the building or occupants, no damage to the building envelope, and no construction-related waste that needs to be shipped to landfills, making it more cost-effective and environmentally friendly.

 Diagram: Wall section diagrams comparing INOVUES’ non-disruptive retrofit method to other conventional facade and glazing retrofit practices (Diagram based on: Mic Patterson - Enclos).

 UNLIMITED PERFORMANCE AND DESIGN OPTIONS FOR VARIOUS APPLICATIONS

 INOVUES' exterior retrofit solution creates a new insulating weather barrier that preserves the existing window systems, alleviates most of their deficiencies, and improves their thermal performance without compromising their structural integrity.

-The current system supports most cutting-edge passive glass technologies on the market, including low-emissivity laminated safety glass, vacuum insulated glazing, and self cleaning glass.
-Additionally, the frameless look of the Glazing Shield and non-invasive nature of its installation method makes it an ideal application for historic buildings and landmarks—as there will hardly be any physical or visual impact that might compromise the architectural identity of the building, particularly compared with the intrusive solutions.
+The current system supports most cutting-edge passive glass technologies on the market, including low-emissivity laminated safety glass, vacuum insulated glazing, and self-cleaning glass.
+Additionally, the frameless look of the Glazing Shield system and the non-invasive nature of its installation method makes it an ideal application for historic buildings and landmarks—as there will hardly be any physical or visual impact that might compromise the architectural identity of the building, particularly compared with the intrusive solutions.

 Image: A 3D view showing the primary components of the Glazing Shield system and its split structure.